Sorry, you need to enable JavaScript to visit this website.

 The report must be submitted to the force no later than the closing date for registrations.

-Failure to submit in accordance with this closing date could affect our ability to coordinate the request with the candidate’s force or agency in time for the examination.
+Failure to submit in accordance with this closing date could affect the College's ability to coordinate the request with the candidate’s force or agency in time for the examination.
+It is the candidate’s responsibility to plan ahead to ensure that the closing date for reasonable adjustment and accommodation applications is met.

 Examination structure and syllabus